 It should also be noted that Mushoku Tensei director Manabu Okamoto was asked during a Niconico livestream in November 2021 about the possibility of a Mushoku Tensei movie being made.
 He said the possibility of a film depended on the fans supporting the anime TV series.

 Some fans believed light novel Volume 7 would have been the perfect fit for a film since it’s essentially a self-contained story before the multi-book University arc begins.
-But any such movie project will likely be in the future since the second season is already confirmed and the first season’s after-credits scene came from a portion of the extra chapter that’s at the very ending of Volume 7.
-Why would they do that unless the plan is to adapt the next standalone story arc as part of the second season?
+But any such movie project will likely be in the future since the second season already adapted that book and Season 2 Part 2 adapted the remainder of the University Arc in 2024.

 According to the official website’s Blu-Ray/DVD page, the first season was a split-cour anime season with a total of 23 episodes released as four disc volumes.
 Volume 1 (Episodes 1 – 5) went on sale on April 21, 2021, Volume 2 (Episodes 6 – 11) on June 23, 2021, Volume 3 (Episodes 12 – 17) on January 19, 2022, and Volume 4 (Episodes 18 – 23) on March 16, 2022.

 The Mushoku Tensei OVA episode release date was on March 16, 2022.
 It was packaged with BD Volume 4.
 The “Eris the Goblin Slayer” OVA episode’s story takes place in the same time frame as Episode 16 and showed what happened to Eris and Ruijerd while Rudy was reuniting with his father Paul.